Transport service between Orly airport and Departement 92

 The L'Ermitage restaurant, open 7 days a week, offers homemade meals prepared with fresh and seasonal products.
 A few minutes from the hotel, you can walk on the banks of the Seine.
 You will then discover an exceptional view of Paris from the Observatory's terrace.
 You can also visit the Orangery, one of the last vestiges of the Domaine Royal de Meudon which hosts the orange trees in the Tuileries Garden in winter.
 Also, you can go see the Museum of Art and History of the City of Meudon or the National Museum Auguste Rodin.
 Don't forget to take a tour of Wagner's House.

 How to get from Orly airport to Meudon by car

-The journey from Orly airport to Meudon can take about 26 minutes on highway 86.
-Once by car, take the National Road and continue for about 300m.
-Drive a few minutes, the driver will turn right A106.
-By entering Rungis, you have to drive about 2 minutes to take the exit 5.
-After passing the tunnel of Fresnes and the tunnel of Antony, you will have to enter Clamart.
-The van driver will then turn right to pass Velizy-Villacoublay.
-By joining the National Road N118, take exit 2 and continue on Route du Pavé des Gardes.
-When driving at 500 m, the car passes through Sèvres and it will subsequently enter Meudon.
-Just drive 900 m and continue straight to reach Meudon.
+The journey from Orly Airport to Meudon can take approximately 26 minutes via Highway A86.
+Once in the car, take the National Road and continue for about 300m.
+Drive for a few minutes, then the driver will turn right onto A106.
+Upon reaching Rungis, you'll need to drive for about 2 minutes before taking Exit 5.
+After passing through the Fresnes and Antony tunnels, you'll enter Clamart.
+The driver will then turn right to cross Vélizy-Villacoublay.
+Upon reaching National Road N118, take Exit 2 and continue on Route du Pavé des Gardes.
+After driving for 500m, you'll pass through Sèvres and subsequently enter Meudon.
+Simply drive for another 900m and continue straight ahead to reach your destination in Meudon.